-Stonehill College students may cross-register for courses at any of the SACHEM (Southeastern Association for Cooperation of Higher Education in Massachusetts) institutions on a space-available basis as part of their normal full-time load during the Fall or Spring semester.
-Winter and Summer semesters are excluded from the SACHEM exchange program.
+Stonehill College students may cross-register for courses at any of the SACHEM (Southeastern Association for Cooperation of Higher Education in Massachusetts) institutions on a space-available basis as part of their normal full-time load during the fall or spring semester.
+Winter and summer semesters are excluded from the SACHEM exchange program.
 Tuition is covered within the students’ full-time tuition charge at Stonehill College; students are responsible for lab fees when applicable.
+Students may need to pay for parking stickers at the host institution.
 Students must request an official transcript from the SACHEM School be sent to the Registrar’s Office.

 Colleges involved in the SACHEM program are the following: